 Deborah Light-Pacheco instructs the following:

-These more advanced and active classes will energize, challenge, and inspire you.
-For those who like more of a workout, these classes turn on the internal fire and focus on building strength, stamina, and flexibility with lots of standing poses and some inversions.
-These classes are faster paced and connect movement with breath.
+This more advanced and active class will energize, challenge, and inspire you.
+For those who like more of a workout, Strong Vinyasa will turn on the internal fire and focus on building strength, stamina, and flexibility with a variety of standing poses and some inversions.
+This class is faster paced and connects movement with breath.
 Good for those with at least 3-6 months of (sweet) vinyasa yoga experience.
 Not suitable for beginners.

 Our vinyasa classes are generally more active.
 Expect to sweat to a faster paced class that connects movement with breath.
-These classes will energize, challenge, and inspire you.
+This class will energize, challenge, and inspire you.
 Expect to build strength, flexibility, mobility, and core integration.
-This class is for all levels and we try to offer plenty of options for the beginner or advanced yogi so it's a healthy challenge.
-For those who like more of a workout, these classes will focus on challenging standing poses, basic arm balances & inversions.
+This class is for all levels, and we try to offer plenty of options for the beginner or advanced yogi so it's a healthy challenge.
+For those who like more of a workout, this class will focus on challenging standing poses, basic arm balances, and inversions.